mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 The term agency here is understood within a socio-cultural perspective as not a personal property but one that exists in context.

+For reason of space in this blog post I will not go into great detail about the emergence of processes which support the development of agency in this community of game makers.

+Instead in this final section, I share some practical recommendations which result from analysis of the video data and interviews with participants.

+* Allow learners to draw on their home repertoires by creating space, and choice.
+* Start with a half-baked game.
+A starting template which all learners adapt
+*  Incorporate regular playtesting. but with relatively little perscription to encourage new repetoires to emerge.

 ### 3M as more than the sum of its parts